wandb/docs/docs/guides/launch/setup-launch-sagemaker.md

 The Launch agent needs permission to create SageMaker training jobs

-1. From the IAM screen in AWS, create a new role .
+1. From the IAM screen in AWS, create a new role.
 2. For Trusted Entity, select `AWS Account` (or another option suiting your organization's policies).
 3. Scroll through the permissions screen and click Next--you will create a new permissions policy elsewhere.
 4. Give the role a name and description (e.g. `launch-agent-role`).